verath/hacky-easter-2019/04-Disco2/README.md

 Ok...
 So what if we remove everything else from the scene?
-Note that we also set the screen background to white, as otherwise we would have ended up with a completely black sceene with a completely black disco ball in the middle.
+Note that we also set the screen background to white, as otherwise we would have ended up with a completely black scene  with a completely black disco ball in the middle.

 ```diff